TOAST

 We want to answer the question:

-“Should babies born with oesophageal atresia all be treated routinely with antacid medication to reduce strictures?”
+“Should all babies born with oesophageal atresia be treated routinely with antacid medication to reduce strictures?”